-Data protection refers to the protection of people’s personal data.
-The purpose of data protection is to define when and on what conditions personal data can be processed.
-In force since 25 May 2018, the General Data Protection Act (GDPR) is a regulation that governs the processing of personal data.
+In force since spring 2018, the European Union’s General Data Protection Regulation (GDPR) is an act that governs the processing of personal data.
 The Finnish Data Protection Act specifies and supplements the GDPR and its national application.

-We at the Organisation for Respiratory Health in Finland (our associations, Luovi Vocational College, and Sytyke) process personal data in accordance with data protection legislation.
+We at the Organisation for Respiratory Health in Finland process personal data in accordance with the GDPR, the Finnish Data Protection Act, and other legislation on the processing of personal data.

 Personal data